-Steffie Woolhandler, M.D., MPH is a Distinguished Professor at The City University of New York’s Hunter College, a primary-care doctor in the South Bronx, and a Lecturer in Medicine at Harvard Medical School, where she was formerly Professor of Medicine.
-A native of Louisiana, she graduated from LSU Medical School in New Orleans, and completed an internal medicine residency at Cambridge Hospital and a research fellowship in General Internal Medicine at Harvard.
-During her stint as a Robert Wood Johnson Health Policy Fellow at the Institute of Medicine (now the National Academy of Medicine) she worked with Senator Paul Wellstone and then-Congressman Bernie Sanders.
-She has published more than 150 journal articles, reviews, chapters and books on health policy and is a leading advocate of non-profit national health insurance for the United States She, along with Dr. David Himmelstein co-founded Physicians for a National Health Program.
-Among her influential scholarly articles are studies on patient dumping (which led to a federal ban on that practice, medical bankruptcy (co-authored with Elizabeth Warren), waste in hospitals and in medicine more generally, the lethality of being uninsured and proposals for single payer health reform.
+Steffie Woolhandler, M.D., MPH is a Distinguished Professor at The City University of New York’s Hunter College, a primary-care doctor in the South Bronx, and a Lecturer in Medicine at Harvard Medical School, where she was formerly a Professor of Medicine.
+A native of Louisiana, she graduated from LSU Medical School in New Orleans and completed an internal medicine residency at Cambridge Hospital and a research fellowship in General Internal Medicine at Harvard.
+During her stint as a Robert Wood Johnson Health Policy Fellow at the Institute of Medicine (now the National Academy of Medicine), she worked with Senator Paul Wellstone and then-Congressman Bernie Sanders.
+She has published more than 150 journal articles, reviews, chapters, and books on health policy and is a leading advocate of non-profit national health insurance for the United States She, along with Dr. David Himmelstein co-founded Physicians for a National Health Program.
+Among her influential scholarly articles are studies on patient dumping (which led to a federal ban on that practice, medical bankruptcy (co-authored with Elizabeth Warren), waste in hospitals and in medicine more generally, the lethality of being uninsured, and proposals for single-payer health reform.

 Jason Brody, Ph.D., AICP is an urban planner and an Adjunct Associate Professor at Hunter College, Queens College, and Columbia University whose work focuses on urban design, placemaking, and the politics of urban development.
 His primary research project analyzes the construction, diffusion, and impact of leading urban design ideas.
 He was previously Associate Professor of Regional and Community Planning at Kansas State University and Faculty in Residence at the Kansas City Design Center.
 He holds a Master of City Planning from the University of Pennsylvania and a Ph.D. in Regional Planning from the University of Illinois at Urbana-Champaign.